tainacan/tainacan/src/readme.txt

 9. Set up Taxonomies to be used across your repository
 10. Bulk edit as many items as you need quickly
 11. Expose your collection using Tainacan default theme
+12. Use Gutenberg blocks to display your collections in posts and pages
+13. Choose which items will be displayed in your block
+14. Items displayed using a Gutenberg block